 11. What if you have a flare-up?

 When I had a flare-up when first starting the diet, I would eat foods that were very easy to digest, such as the chicken soup on the Intro Diet, or Breakfast Smoothies with a minimum of fruit in them, or SCD yogurt with some honey mixed in.
-I have heard that flaxseed oil is a natural anti-inflammatory, so you could also add a teaspoon or so of the oil to your smoothies and see if that helps you out as well.
-You could also try very ripe bananas.
 Once you start feeling better, go back on the regular diet slowly and make sure you’re getting enough calories and nutrition by eating a variety of foods.

 When I was newly on the Diet and moved to Washington D.C. to complete a White House Internship, my mom knew how challenging it would be to prepare my meals as well as maintain a hectic work and commute schedule.
 She was right!
 I was so glad that she had the foresight to help me prepare menus ahead of time.
 She put together three weekly menus that I lived on throughout the semester.
 Each recipe is very delicious, and can be proudly served to non-SCDers as well.
 (Items in parentheses are ONLY for NON-SCDers!)
 She changed them a little, to serve more people, and we'd like to pass them on to you.

 I hope these menus will help you start the diet.
 It is important to remember, however, that Elaine Gottschall recommends you start the Beginner's Diet first, as explained above.
-When you finish the Beginners Diet, I hope these three weeks of menus will help you as you get organized on the diet.
+When you finish the Beginner's Diet, I hope the three weeks of menus will help you as you get organized on the diet.